-NEW YORK Program components (continued) community concerns regarding the conduct of a program, including those involving law enforcement agencies; (5) determining eligibility of individuals for participation in a program; (6) referral of injection drug users under the age of 18; (7) enrollment of participants in a program and issuance of participant identification cards; (8) obtaining and recording participant information; (9) distribution and collection of hypodermic needles and syringes, including the number of needles that can be provided to a participant in a single transaction; (10) procedures to ensure that hypodermic needles and syringes are secured properly; (11) to terminate program participants; (12) developing new sites or expanding or changing existing sites for programs; (13) relating to the provision of HIV prevention education and other appropriate interventions for participants; (14) referring participants to services, including developing written agreements with service providers and documenting referral linkages; (15) data collection and program reporting; and (16) evaluation of programs.
-An organization or entity engaged in an SSP shall maintain the following records of hypodermic syringes, needles, participants, and transactions: (1) an inventory of hypodermic syringes and needles, including the number purchased and distributed, and the balance on hand; (2) a record of the number of hypodermic syringes and needles distributed to each participant in each transaction; (3) a record of the number of used hypodermic syringes and needles returned by each participant in each transaction; (4) the number and manner of disposal of hypodermic syringes and needles collected by the program; and (5) a record of the number of participants provided HIV prevention education and other appropriate interventions such as counseling, a record of the number and types of services directly provided or provided by referral to participants, based upon an assessment of the client's needs, not limited to, referral to HIV antibody testing services, health care services, including evaluation and treatment for HIV infection, sexually transmitted diseases and tuberculosis, family planning, prenatal and obstetrical care, social services and drug abuse treatment services. transmitted diseases and tuberculosis, family planning, prenata and obstetrical care, social services and drug abuse treatment services.
+Program components (continued) NEW YORK community concerns regarding the conduct of a program, including those involving law enforcement agencies; (5) determining eligibility of individuals for participation in a program; (6) referral of injection drug users under the age of 18; (7) enrollment of participants in a program and issuance of participant identification cards; (8) obtaining and recording participant information; (9) distribution and collection of hypodermic needles and syringes, including the number of needles that can be provided to a participant in a single transaction; (10) procedures to ensure that hypodermic needles and syringes are secured properly; (11) to terminate program participants; (12) developing new sites or expanding or changing existing sites for programs; (13) relating to the provision of HIV prevention education and other appropriate interventions for participants; (14) referring participants to services, including developing written agreements with service providers and documenting referral linkages; (15) data collection and program reporting; and (16) evaluation of programs.
+An organization or entity engaged in an SSP shall maintain the following records of hypodermic syringes, needles, participants, and transactions: (1) an inventory of hypodermic syringes and needles, including the number purchased and distributed, and the balance on hand; (2) a record of the number of hypodermic syringes and needles distributed to each participant in each transaction; (3) a record of the number of used hypodermic syringes and needles returned by each participant in each transaction; (4) the number and manner of disposal of hypodermic syringes and needles collected by the program; and (5) a record of the number of participants provided HIV prevention education and other appropriate interventions such as counseling, a record of the number and types of services directly provided or provided by referral to participants, based upon an assessment of the client's needs, not limited to, referral to HIV antibody testing services, health care services, including evaluation and treatment for HIV infection, sexually transmitted diseases and tuberculosis, family planning, prenatal and obstetrical care, social services and drug abuse treatment services.